kstenerud/streamux/streamux-specification.md

 * `info`: Information that the other peer should know about.
 Use this sparingly.
 * `debug`: Never use this in production.

-Alert message priority is up to the implementation.
+Alert message priority is up to your protocol design.
 Error alerts should normally be given the highest priority to avoid potential data loss.

 #### `disconnect` Message